Table of Contents

 In another segment, a war veteran with PTSD describes how a simple dose of psilocybin helped him confront his traumatic memories and reconnect with his family.

 From an anatomical standpoint, the film also explains how psilocybin works in the human brain.
 Its substance is what is called a serotonin receptor agonist: it activates the same receptors as serotonin, a neurotransmitter that regulates mood and anxiety.
 This action, similar to that of antidepressants, may explain why psilocybin could help treat mental health problems.
 However, research is still in its infancy, and the mechanisms of psilocybin are not yet well understood.

-With its numerous testimonies and a highly educational approach, A New Understanding: Science of Psilocybin emphasizes the importance of continuing research to better understand how psilocybin can help improve mental health and heal trauma.
+With a highly educational approach, A New Understanding: Science of Psilocybin emphasizes the importance of continuing research.
+This is the best way to better understand how psilocybin can help improve mental health and heal trauma.

 The Last Shaman